The Media and Entertainment Law Review: Latvia

 Journalists may enter private property without permission only if they have reasonable suspicion of illegal activity.
 In private property, the procedures for taking photographs or filming should normally be determined by the owner or legal user of the equipment.

-In terms of balancing the need to gather news with the duty to respect others' rights, a 2013 decision by the Supreme Court is considered important.
-In that case, a photographer took photos in an Orthodox church during the baptism of a child, and publicised these photos in a newspaper with a circulation of 60,000.
-The Court decided that the journalist violated the law and the code of ethics, taking into account that the church specifically prohibits the media from intruding on ceremonies.
+In terms of balancing the need to gather news with the duty to respect others' rights, a 2013 decision by the Supreme Court is considered important.24 In that case, a photographer took photos in an Orthodox church during the baptism of a child and published the photos in a newspaper with a circulation of 60,000.
+The Court decided that the journalist had violated the law and the code of ethics, taking into account that the church specifically prohibits the media from intruding on ceremonies.

 There has recently been a debate on journalists' rights to gather personal data under the General Data Protection Regulation (GDPR).
-Even though Article 32 of the Personal Data Processing Law (2018) states journalistic work as one of the examples from the GDPR, the lack of understanding of the norms has led to some misunderstandings, such as prohibitions on journalists from taking photos at public events.
+Even though Article 32 of the Personal Data Processing Law (2018)25 states journalistic work as one of the examples from the GDPR, the lack of understanding of the rules has led to some misunderstandings, such as prohibitions against journalists taking photos at public events.26

 iii Freedom of access to government information